jacintoi/course-project-group_1019/README.md

 [![Work in Repl.it](https://classroom.github.com/assets/work-in-replit-14baed9a392b3a25080506f3b7b6d57f295ec2978f6f33ec97e36a161684cbe9.svg)](https://classroom.github.com/online_ide?assignment_repo_id=359229&assignment_repo_type=GroupAssignmentRepo)
-# Group 1019 - {Video Game Sales Analysis }
+# Group 1019 - {Video Game Sales Analysis}

-## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

-## Describe your topic/interest in about 150-200 words
+## Describe your topic/interest
 We are interested in videogames, and the statistics around it.

 In combining these two interests, we want to carry out a data analysis on videogame data, specifically regarding the sales of videogames.

 We want to find correlations in the data and make conclusions from it, and also try to target and answer some more direct questions.

-These questions include:
+Some questions and topics of interest include:
 - How do console sales compare to PC sales?
 - Do higher critic scores lead to more sales?
+- Which genre of game tends to sell better?
+- Finding any correlations between game ratings, sales, and genre.
+- The correlation between years of game releases and game sales.
+- Which videogame development companies hold the most sales for their games?
+- Any correlation between sales and the number of years has been out?
 - Do games with more game ratings / reviews lead to more sales?
 - Do the critics' ratings of games ever vary wildly from users'?